davidbeard741/arcticfrenz-data/README.md

 ## How to Retrieve NFT Metadata for an Entire Collection

-Below is a structured guide to assist you in fetching metadata for any NFT collection.
+A structured guide designed to help you retrieve the metadata for each NFT in a collection.

 ### **Step 1:** Identify the Creator Address